AdityaJ7/Parametric-models/README.md

 ![image](https://github.com/AdityaJ7/Parametric-models/blob/master/Images/Churn_by_Subscibed.jpeg)

-# Churn By Subscribed
+# Churn By Gender
 ### The image contains the implementation of different parametric models to see the churn probability on the basis of the user gender.

 ![image](https://github.com/AdityaJ7/Parametric-models/blob/master/Images/Churn_by_Gender.jpeg)

-# Churn By Gender
+# Churn By Partner
 ### The image contains the implementation of different parametric models to see the churn probability on the basis if the user has a partner or not.

 ![image](https://github.com/AdityaJ7/Parametric-models/blob/master/Images/Churn_by_Partner.jpeg)